Magnetic Resonance Angiography

 - Tattoos and permanent make-up

-- A bullet or shrapnel in your body, or ever worked around grinding metal, or had metal removed from your eye
+- Ever worked around grinding metal or had metal removed from your eye

-- If you might be pregnant or suspect you may be pregnant.
+- Any possibility that you may be pregnant or suspect you may be pregnant